 Memorable Manitobans: William David Fallis (1909-1974)

-Fallis also served on the Manitoba Civil Service Superannuation Board, Canadian Electrical Association Board (President, 1965-1966), Industrial Development Board of Greater Winnipeg (Chairman), Better Business Bureau of Metro Winnipeg (President), and a Co-Chairman of the United Way Campaign.
+On 26 September 1936, he married Donalda Christine McDougall (1910-1975) at St. John’s United Church in Winnipeg and they had a daughter, Roberta Fallis (wife of Jacob Popoff).
+He served on the Manitoba Civil Service Superannuation Board, Canadian Electrical Association Board (President, 1965-1966), Industrial Development Board of Greater Winnipeg (Chairman), and Better Business Bureau of Metro Winnipeg (President), and was a Co-Chairman of the United Way Campaign.

 He died at his Winnipeg home, 117 Chataway Boulevard, on 21 August 1974.

 Birth registrations [William David Fallis, Donalda Christi McDougall], Manitoba Vital Statistics.

 “Donalda McDougall weds William D. Falls in St. John’s United Church,” Winnipeg Tribune, 28 September 1936, page 7.

 “Fallis heads Hydro,” Winnipeg Free Press, 25 April 1968, page 1.

 Between Mountain and Lake: A History of Ochre River Rural Municipality, 1885-1970 by Ochre River Women’s Institute History Committee, Neepawa: The Neepawa Press, 1970, page 31.